yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 - workflow initiation upon data arrival

 # Bigquery (BQ)
+- fully managed and serveless relational database
+- BQ is a database optimised for extremely fast read operations and analytical queries.
+- BigQuery is a fully-managed, serverless data warehouse that is designed to be extremely fast at read operations, particularly large-scale analytical queries.
+This is achieved through its columnar storage format and massively parallel processing.
+- Updates, or writes, are slower in comparison to reads because BigQuery is optimized for append-mostly scenarios and is not intended for transactional workloads that require rapid updates.
+For use cases involving frequent writes or updates in a relational database, Google Cloud recommends using Cloud SQL or Spanner, which are optimized for transactional workloads and support high-throughput writes and updates.
+- accepts both batch and streaming loads
+- uses standard SQL (or legacy SQL, but not recommended for new projects. mainly there for backwards compatibility)

+- The BigQuery Transfer Service is designed to automate data import from Software as a Service (SaaS) applications, specifically Google advertising platforms such as Google AdWords, DoubleClick, and YouTube, into BigQuery.
+This service simplifies the process of integrating advertising data into BigQuery, enabling seamless and recurrent data transfers.
+The service is particularly tailored to work with Google's advertising services, thereby making it easy to analyze advertising data alongside other data sources within BigQuery.
+This integration is not about exporting data from BigQuery, migrating on-premises databases, or backing up datasets, but rather about importing and synchronizing data from specific Google services.

+- Federated table: query directly from external sources like google drive, cloud or BigTable.
+Hence able to have real time analysis without storage costs. need to set up a schema to map to the external data structure so BQ knows how to map the data. governed by the BQ access permissions
+- Looker studio is GCP's free BI and data visualisation tool.
+  - results generated in BQ can be immediately explored with charts
+  - alternatively, set up BQ tables as data sources in Looker Studio and write queries/views in Looker Studio UI

+**Ways to Access BQ**
+- cloud console
+- BQ command line tool
+- client libraries (GO, python, Java, Node.js, PHP, Ruby, C#)

+**Ways to Load data into BQ**
+- **Web UI**: Upload small datasets directly.
+- **BQ Command-Line**: Automate uploads from local or cloud storage.
+- **Cloud Console**: Import via browser from local or Google Cloud Storage.
+- **BigQuery API**: Stream in real-time or batch load programmatically.
+- **Storage Transfer**: Move <ins>large volumes from online sources</ins> like Amazon S3.
+- **Dataflow**: ETL operations and streaming data processing.
+- **Data Transfer Service**: Schedule data imports from SaaS applications.
+- **Cloud Dataprep**: Clean and prepare data for analysis.
+- **Streaming Inserts**: Real-time data capture and analysis.
+- **Database Transfer Service**: Migrate data <ins>from on-premises or Cloud SQL</ins>.
+- **Federated Queries**: Query external sources without loading.

+When considering which way to load data, consider the size of the data, the need for real time updates, and complexity of the transformations

+**Nested tables**
+- Nested tables is a structure that a single table can create sub-tables, allowing the storage of hierachical data in a single column. similar to having a table within a table.
+- Hierarchical Data: Store complex data hierarchies within single rows.
+- implemented using RECORD/STRUCT Data Types: Define sub-tables within a column.
+Define a schema within a schema where 1 field can contain a repeated set of fields. useful for 1:many relationships.
+- Efficient Queries: Use **UNNEST** to flatten nested data for analysis.
+- Performance Advantage: Columnar storage reduces data scan costs.
+- Simplified Management: Avoids multiple tables and complex joins.
+- JSON Integration: Seamlessly maps JSON structures to nested fields.

 **Types of Backups**
 1. Automatic Replication: Data is automatically replicated across multiple locations, ensures high availability and durability.
 2. Disaster Recovery: Managed by Google for large-scale system failures, not intended for individual user errors oraccidental deletions.